SportWizard/Six-Degrees-of-Kevin-Bacon-Assignment/CONTRIBUTING.md

       ```

 ### File Required
-- **If you require a file that just got updated/pushed to "main" branch, do the following:**
+- **If you require a file that just got updated/pushed to the "main" branch, do the following:**
   - **Pull to local "main" branch**
     - Example:
       ```sh